 Poverty is a global concern and beggars are common, especially in large cities.
 There are many types of organization from government to non-profit, who are fighting to teach sustainable living to impoverished communities, get the homeless off streets, bring education to children, fight child trafficking, teach reform, etc… Are you aiding a crutch, getting suckered out of your money or helping a person walk proudly on their own merit?

-Note for female solo travelers: For practical reasons, giving handouts calls attention to me as a lone woman with a generous heart.
+As a female, giving handouts calls attention to me as a lone woman with a generous heart.
 This could make me a potential target for a scam, mugging or worse, if the beggar is working with others.

 I spoke with a social worker once and she said the best thing you can do is look at them in the eye when you say NO. Beggars are an invisible part of society– often they’re seen as ghosts in society.
 Often, society doesn’t want to acknowledge poverty or deal with it.
 Thus, recognition can be a powerful exchange, reinforcing them on some level with the feeling that they are equals with us in independence, humanity and self-sustaining potential.